Data Science Postdoctoral Scholar

 - Privacy, security, and ethics of data

-Successful candidates will have earned a doctoral degree in a relevant technical, social science, or interdisciplinary field such as information, information science, statistics, computer science, engineering, political science, sociology, law, or economics.
-Additional qualifications include: a superior academic performance and publication record; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact efficiently with diverse people in a highly multidisciplinary environment.
+Preferred qualifications include a record of superior academic or professional performance; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact effectively with diverse people in a highly multidisciplinary environment.

 How to Apply

 - a Statement of Teaching Interests/Experience/Approach — Please indicate which of these class(es) you believe you are qualified to teach

 - Course Evaluations — We encourage you to send evaluations from any prior classes taught (as instructor, co-instructor, or teaching assistant).

 - up to two (2) additional PDF copies of recent publications

 - a Statement of Contributions to Diversity (statement addressing past and/ or potential contributions to diversity through teaching or other related areas).

 All letters of reference will be treated as confidential per University of California policy and California State law.
 Please arrange for letters of recommendation to be uploaded directly by recommenders.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement ofconfidentiality: http://apo.berkeley.edu/evalltr.html prior to submitting their letters.

 This pool will remain open until March 11, 2019 to accommodate course needs and new applicants.
 Appointments are made for three starts per year: fall, spring, and summer.
 If you wish to remain in the pool after March 11, 2019 you will need to reapply.